-- Identify fields of study that are consistent with interests, abilities and life goals.
+- Students will identify fields of study that are consistent with interests, abilities, and life goals.

-- Develop and implement a meaningful education plan through completion.
+- Students will implement and follow through with their education plan through completion.

-- Access appropriate support services to accommodate unique needs.
+- Students will access appropriate support services to accommodate unique needs.

 - Ensure that students experience knowledgeable advisors that demonstrate care and respect.